TheTechSurgeon/React-Testing-Contact-Form/README.md

 1. Take a good amount of time to use the form.
 Find out what behaviors you expect, and any you don't expect.
 (Don't fix unexpected behaviors yet.
 We want our test to show us what's wrong in the UI, then fix the behavior - we'll walk you through that down below)
 1. Write down on a piece of paper what you want to test.
-(This is a very important step - always plan before coding!)
+(This is a very important step - always plan before coding!) testing that entering text does not break the form test that deleting text does not break the form
 1. Add your first test.
 This one should be a very simple test to make sure the testing setup is working.
 1. Write a sufficient amount of tests to give you confidence in the project's code